 How to use carrot top pesto?
 Like any other pesto.
 Mix it with pasta, serve it as a dip, add it to baked smashed potatoes, toss it with white beans, or go all in with carrots and serve it as a spread over roasted baby carrots.

-- 1 cup (packed, about 40 g) carrot top greens, tough stems removed
+1 cup packed carrot top greens (about 40g), tough stems removed

 - Food processor